aliarda-dev/aliarda-dev/README.md

-# Hi there, I'm Ali Arda 👋

-Electrical & Electronics Engineering Student, Freshman (1/4) at Akdeniz University, based in Antalya.
+Ali Arda | Electrical & Electronics Engineering Student, Freshman (1/4) at Akdeniz University, based in Antalya.

 I enjoy working with electronics and figuring out how things actually work by building and breaking them along the way.

 ---

-What I'm working on
+### What I'm working on

 Right now I'm focused on learning C properly and getting into embedded systems — trying to understand how a microcontroller actually executes code step by step, not just copy-pasting from examples.
 Most of what I build ends up being small Arduino projects, and my side goal this semester is keeping my GPA above 3.00.